10 Best Drum Set Cowbells

 Maintenance and Longevity

-Cowbells are low-maintenance, but a few habits will keep them sounding consistent for years.
-Wipe down the shell after gigs to remove sweat, stick residue, and moisture that can corrode chrome or painted finishes.
-If you play in outdoor or humid environments, a thin coat of instrument wax on non-chrome surfaces helps prevent surface rust.
+Cowbells are low-maintenance, but a few habits keep them sounding consistent for years.
+Wipe down the shell after gigs to clear sweat, stick residue, and moisture that can corrode chrome or painted finishes.
+In outdoor or humid environments, a thin coat of instrument wax on non-chrome surfaces helps prevent surface rust.

 Stick choice also affects wear.
 Wooden sticks transmit the most articulate tone but can chew up the mouth of softer steel bells over time.
 Nylon-tipped sticks and dedicated cowbell beaters reduce denting and produce a slightly rounder attack.
-If you own a high-end model with a protective ridge, you can use standard sticks with less worry about deformation.
+On a high-end model with a protective ridge, standard sticks are less of a concern.

 How to Compare Reviews